friaca/servy/README.md

 # Servy

-Simple HTTP server and some unrelated exercises based on Pragmastic Studio's Elixir & OTP course.
+Simple HTTP server and some unrelated exercises based on Pragmatic Studio's Elixir & OTP course.

 ## Running the project